 The 2021 Annual Drinking Water Quality Report details Dacono's water sources, water treatment processes, and levels of regulated contaminants in drinking water distributed to consumers in the past calendar year.
 As part of the national Safe Drinking Water Act, Dacono is required to publish a Consumer Confidence Report and make it available to water customers no later than July 1 of each year.

-When people's prescriptions change, their drugs expire or are no longer needed, these medicines are typically flushed or thrown away.
-Placing substances in the household garbage can lead to inadvertent access by children and animals.
+When people's prescriptions change, their drugs expire, or are no longer needed, these medicines are typically flushed or thrown away.
+Placing substances in household garbage can lead to inadvertent access by children and animals.
 While flushing the medicine down the toilet does prevent misuse of the substance, the practice can cause other problems.
 Pharmaceuticals flushed can kill bacteria that break down waste in sewage plants, damage septic systems, contaminate nearby waterways, and harm aquatic wildlife.